-Here, we’re sharing 25 part-time jobs that often pay more than minimum wage.
-Some require degrees but not all!
+Here are 25 part-time jobs that often pay much more than minimum wage.

 Tutors can work in person or even online.
 Online tutors typically make less, but the job is more flexible since you can work from home.
 In-person tutors can charge $30 per hour or more.